 French sculptor Auguste Rodin originally conceived The Poet, inspired by Dante, to sit atop The Gates of Hell.
 But when an enlarged version of the work was exhibited separately as The Thinker, it was transformed into a singular work of monumental humanity.
-Deriving inspiration from the original, contemporary thinkers—curators, poets, fiction writers—are positioned high above the audience, forcing the onlookers into the position of admirer looking up at this literally elevated subject, while allowing that subject of the gaze to actively engage with the expectations placed upon him or her by the spectacle.
-That these thinkers are young black intellectuals further complicates the assumptions within contemporary society made about youth, gender, and ethnicity as it relates to aspirational thought and the potential for leadership.
+Deriving inspiration from the original, contemporary curator and writer Nic Brielle Aziz is positioned high above the audience, forcing the onlookers into the position of admirer looking up at this literally elevated subject, while allowing Aziz as the subject of the gaze to actively engage with the expectations placed upon him by the spectacle.
+That this thinker is a young black intellectual further complicates the assumptions within contemporary society made about youth, gender, and ethnicity as it relates to aspirational thought and the potential for leadership.

 Mixed media, 2017

 The United States imprisons more of its citizens than any other nation; Louisiana incarcerates more of its residents than any other state; and New Orleans contributes the highest number of bodies to its prison industrial complex.
 Economies of cotton, sugar, and indigo harvested by enslaved men and women built Louisiana and the U.S.; now, imprisoned bodies are forced to perform the virtually free labor that maintains these industries in an unending cycle of poverty, imprisonment, and death.
 “Sick and tired of being sick and tired” is an oft-repeated phrase referencing the persistent fatigue of unrelenting struggle not unique but certainly endemic to the African American population.
 The exhausted tension between the desire and need to find rest from the weight of oppressive forces, and the inability, either literally or metaphorically, to achieve that repose on the thin, prison-issue mattresses, is the central focus of this work.